AngryMonkeysManagingInADigitalWorld/ISQA3420/Presentation.md

 - CPE Information - a unique identifier for a software package
 - CPE Request - A request for license information
 - CPE Response - retrieving/relaying licensing information
+- File License - creates a new record for files that don't have a SHA1